jxs/hawkeye/README.md

 ## Running locally

-> Data is persisted via Kubernetes metadata.
-For example, IDs of created objects may be represented in a Kubernetes resource's `metadata` key/value pairs.
-This value can later be filtered on when we are looking for specific resources or a "list view" can easily be built much like doing a `select * from some_kinda_resource` in a RDMS.
-The Hawkeye API couriers data between JSON and and Kubernetes resources using this pattern.

 There are multiple ways to run these components locally.

 - Run a local API to accept `POST /v1/watchers` payloads.
 This request will also spawn